 Starting with privacy

 Privacy regulations like GDPR and CCPA have begun to raise awareness of privacy’s potential and generate demand for privacy-specific features to protect users.
-The majority of these privacy requirements focus on user agency, with features like “let me download everything you collected on me” (data-subject-access-rights), “delete everything you have about me” (right-to-be-forgotten), and those pesky cookie consent alerts nagging you to define how your data will be collected and used.
+The majority of these privacy requirements focus on user agency, with features like “let me download everything you collected on me” (data-subject-access-rights), “delete everything you have about me” (right-to-be-forgotten) and those pesky cookie consent alerts nagging you to define how your data will be collected and used.
 Nonetheless, privacy awareness remains low, even among large companies.
-The good news is that we’ve seen this before and know how to fix it.
+The good news is that we’ve seen this before and we know how to fix it.

-At the start of our MagicLeap days as head of product security, we recognized the criticality of shifting domains left to ingrain them into the company culture.
-After having to chase down information about architecture, design, implementation, code quality, bugs, and upcoming features, the SDLC (secure development life cycle) program we built from scratch brought us peace.
+At the start of our MagicLeap days as head of product security, we recognized the criticality of shifting domains left to ingrain them into company culture.
+After having to chase down information about architecture, design, implementation, code quality, bugs and upcoming features, the SDLC (secure development life cycle) program we built from scratch brought us peace.
 It ingrained security into every workflow, ensuring that we used products at the right intersections and continuously received alerts of risky events (such as a piece of sensitive code pushed to the website that requires further review first).
 Shifting security left turned the balance from chasing everybody to tracking everybody.
 Our efficiency flew through the roof.
 Now, we’re offering it ready-made in the form of our groundbreaking code scanner.